Folakemi T. Odedina

 Folakemi Titilayo Odedina (born January 21, 1965) is a Nigerian-born scientist and professor of pharmacy and medicine at the University of Florida.
-She is the principal investigator for the Prostate Cancer Transatlantic Consortium (CaPTC), a clinical research group using genomic science and environmental etiology to exploring disproportionate burden of prostate cancer among Black men funded by the NCI.
+She is the principal investigator for the Prostate Cancer Transatlantic Consortium (CaPTC), a clinical research group using genomic science and environmental etiology to explore disproportionate burden of prostate cancer among Black men funded by the NCI.
 She is a member of American Cancer Society's National Prostate Cancer Disparities Advisory Team.